Shopify/grizzly_ber/README.md

 This library implements a TLV-BER parser, used for processing EMV transaction-related data.

+This works differently from OpenSSL::ASN1 in that it does not decode tags (EMV-style).
+The reason that this is importand can be seen when processing a long tag like 9F02 (Amount Authorized in EMV).
+OpenSSL will write it as the TLV-DER tag 82.
+GrizzlyBer maintains the original TLV-BER tag 9F02.
+GrizzlyBer also handles both hex and binary strings cleanly. :)

+tlv_string = "9F0206000000000612"
+ => "9F0206000000000612"

+OpenSSL::ASN1.decode([tlv_string].pack("H*")).to_der.unpack("H*").first.upcase
+ => "8206000000000612"

+GrizzlyBer.new(tlv_string).encode_hex
+ => "9F0206000000000612"

 ## Installation

 Add this line to your application's Gemfile: